 - Bone broth is the oldest, most natural, and highest bioavailable source of collagen that exists.

 When searching for a quality source of collagen, it’s important to recognize that it's not all made the same.
 You want to support a company that cares about the personal health and well-being of every individual, values transparency and provides crystal clear information.

 At The Clean Living Company what you see is what you get.
 We believe that what you put into your body has a direct relationship with how you feel.

 All of our products are ultimately based on years of researching ingredients that yield the best results.
 Sourced naturally with no artificial flavours, chemicals or ingredients; we only provide what we ourselves take in our regime.

 Our Organic Bone Broth starts with 100% organic AND grass-fed cows to assure you're not getting any unnecessary hormones, heavy metals or other dangerous toxins.
 Next, we take the time to mix in organic vegetables and spices like turmeric and ginger (which are also great for the digestive system).
 Last, we give it a whole lot of love and let it all simmer for over 24 hours to obtain the highest level of nutrients available.

 And for those who want to go a different route, you're in luck!
-Our Collagen Keto Powder is coming VERY soon to the UK!
+Our Collagen Keto Powder is finally here!
 Made unlike any other- packed with a high dose of collagen as well as MCT’s, allowing your body to create most of the protein being consumed, rather than being converted to glucose.
 Did we mention that it’s paleo-friendly, gluten, sugar and dairy-free?!